zidane-wcp/flink-learning/doc/Application Development/DataStreamAPI/DataStream Transformations/Windows.md

      * @param elements The elements in the window being evaluated.
      * @param out A collector for emitting elements.
      *
-     * @throws Exception The function may throw exceptions to fail the program and trigger recovery.
+     * @throws Exception The operators may throw exceptions to fail the program and trigger recovery.
      */
     public abstract void process(
             KEY key,